murraycadzow/wrangling-genomics/_episodes/08-changes.md

 Let's fix that:

 ~~~
-$ git add mars.txt
+$ git add steps.txt
-$ git commit -m "Add concerns about effects of Mars' moons on Wolfman"
+$ git commit -m "notes on how to check status"
 ~~~
 {: .language-bash}

 ~~~
-[master 34961b1] Add concerns about effects of Mars' moons on Wolfman
+[master 34961b1] notes on how to check status
  1 file changed, 1 insertion(+)
 ~~~
 {: .output}